NVIDIA/edk2-nvidia/Silicon/NVIDIA/Application/L4TLauncher/README_PreIsoInstaller.md

 The capsule version is parsed from `EFI\version` as a UINT32 hex value.
 The installed firmware versions come from the `SystemFwVersions` NVRAM variable when present; if that variable cannot be read, the ESRT system firmware version is used for both slots.
+The ESRT system firmware entry also provides `LowestSupportedFwVersion` for the capsule update decision.

 `BootChain` selects which firmware slot is current: